DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 * [High Potential Individual visa](https://www.gov.uk/high-potential-individual-visa)

-For the following Ukrainian and Afghan visas, you can apply for your visa from within the UK:
+For the following Ukrainian and Afghan visas, you can apply for your visa from within or from outside the UK:

 * [Afghan citizens resettlement scheme](https://www.gov.uk/guidance/afghan-citizens-resettlement-scheme)